thor314/obsidian-setup/Getting Started with Obsidian.md

 - [Templater](obsidian://show-plugin?id=templater-obsidian) - More powerful tools for templating files and creating files from templates than the default Template plugin offers.
 If you're comfortable writing JS scripts, you may embed [your own scripts](https://silentvoid13.github.io/Templater/user-functions/script-user-functions.html) within templates.
 [Docs](https://silentvoid13.github.io/Templater/).
 The tool has an active [discussion forum](https://github.com/SilentVoid13/Templater/discussions).
 See the templates directory for some templater examples.[^3] I prefer to avoid the Folder Templates feature, which can cause unexpected behavior when I wanted one template but got another.
 - [Hotkeys for Specific Files](obsidian://show-plugin?id=obsidian-hotkeys-for-specific-files) - For your notes that you intend to regularly revisit, it may be worth binding hotkeys to them.
 I prefer this over starring notes.
 I bind keys for templates that I edit frequently (periodic note templates), personal-organization hub notes, and personal reference notes.
 - The `Minimal Theme` in Appearance settings, and [Minimal Theme Settings](obsidian://show-plugin?id=obsidian-minimal-settings) - Make Obsidian look good.
 A couple things I like: headers of different colors, and disabling image maximization.
 I liked focus mode but the UI for moving the mouse over the header is annoying.
 - [Smarter Markdown Hotkeys](obsidian://show-plugin?id=obsidian-smarter-md-hotkeys) - Hotkeys to replace many toggle commands in Obsidian.
 Smarter Markdown Hotkeys assumes that if your cursor is on a word or part of a word, you mean to bold/italic/whatever the whole word, not put asterisks in the mi\*\*\*\*dle of the word like this.
 I bind many of these, replacing defaults where possible.
-[Hotkeys++](obsidian://show-plugin?id=hotkeysplus-obsidian) has a similar idea and covers the few things Smarter Markdown Hotkeys misses.
 - [Advanced Tables](obsidian://show-plugin?id=obsidian-advanced-new-file) - Must have, makes working with Markdown tables easier by providing commands for working with tables, and binding tab/enter to table movement.
 Requires basically no setup.
     - If you really want to work with markdown tables instead of just using a spreadsheet, see [Table Editor](https://github.com/ganesshkumar/obsidian-table-editor) for another tool for editing markdown tables and csv's, and [Table Extended](https://github.com/aidenlx/table-extended) if you want a MultiMarkdown extended syntax for formatting markdown tables.
 - [Vimrc Support](obsidian://show-plugin?id=obsidian-vimrc-support) - If you use Vim mode, you probably want this.
 See the `.obsidian.vimrc` file for a sample setup, and the [home page](https://github.com/esm7/obsidian-vimrc-support) for info.
 You'll probably want to enable yank-to-system-clipboard and a couple other things.
 If you use vim in Obsidian, you can't actually copy text without unbinding Ctrl-C, or using vim yank-to-system-keyboard.